esiteq/wp-petfinder/readme.txt

 Screenshots will be uploaded soon.

 == Changelog ==
+= 0.7 =
+* Improved error reporting.

+= 0.6 =
+* Improved theme compatibility.

+= 0.5 =
+* Bugfix: Search Results page creation on plugin activation.

+= 0.4 =
+* Improved compatibility with other plugins and themes, especially jQuery v1.9 and newer.
+* Added cache parameter to pf_search_results shortcode.
+* Added forced Disable permalinks to plugin options.
+Turn it on if clicking on search results redirects to an empty page.

+= 0.3 =
+* Varous bugfixes

 = 0.2 =
 * Support of different pages for Cat & Dog adoption.
 You can still use the same page for all animal types.